Evidlo/sms_llm/README.md

 This uses a simple Android application which forwards all SMS messages to Ollama via MQTT and some glue logic.

+Thanks to [ibnux](https://github.com/ibnux/Android-SMS-Gateway-MQTT) for the application which I have modified for 2-way communication over MQTT.

 ``` text

                       ANDROID PHONE        |          LLM SERVER